Fred B. Walters: Written works

-He also wrote a biography of a Revolutionary War hero, John Haslet: A Useful One, an effort prompted largely by a comment of his history professor at Penn, Dr. Thomas Cochran, who said history is best learned through the lives of the people who made it.
-It’s the story of an Irish immigrant who settled in Delaware, involved himself early on in the Patriot cause, then organized and led one of the outstanding regiments in the Continental Army, the Delaware Continentals.
-He was killed at the Battle of Princeton in January 1777, and the legend is that George Washington wept over his body on the battlefield.
-For the title, Walters drew from an essay by historian Whitefield Bell that while people like Thomas Jefferson and Benjamin Franklin "crowd history’s galleries", it was the people who implemented their visions that were "the useful ones."
+Walters wrote a biography of a Revolutionary War hero, John Haslet: A Useful One, published in 2005.
+The 418-page book tells the story of an Irish immigrant who settled in Delaware, involved himself early on in the Patriot cause, then organized and led one of the outstanding regiments in the Continental Army, the Delaware Continentals.
+Haslet was killed at the Battle of Princeton in January 1777, and the legend is that George Washington wept over his body on the battlefield.
+For the title, Walters drew from an essay by historian Whitefield Bell that while people like Thomas Jefferson and Benjamin Franklin "crowd history's galleries", it was the people who implemented their visions that were "the useful ones."